aniketsingh13/dice-game/README.md

 # dice-game
-use this game to settle your score with every one..
+use this game to settle your score with every one..refresh to play.